JustWhit3/WaveNCC/README.md

 - 1-dimensional (therefore, with only one variable).
 - Time independent.

-The function may depends on an index *n* but this is not necessary, since the program can calculate the coefficients also for this kind of mathematical expression.
+The function may depends on an index *n* but this is not necessary, since the program can calculate the coefficients also if *n=0*.
 > NB: equation color is green in order to improve the readability both for light and dark GitHub themes.

 An example output of the program: